basho-labs/ansible-riakcs/README.md

 **Riak CS Credentials**

 You'll of course need some Riak CS credentials to use Riak CS.
-After the above playbook is run, run the the [reset_creds.yml](examples/reset_creds.yml) playbook.
+After the above playbook is run, run the the [reset_creds.yml](https://github.com/basho/ansible-riakcs/blob/master/examples/reset_creds.yml) playbook.
 You'll only need to do this on a fresh install or if you need to reset the admin credentials.

 This will generate the admin user keys for the installation, and store them in /tmp/riakcs-creds.yml.
 This can be overriden with the riakcs_creds_path variable.

 I highly recommend you use the --tags creds option when resetting creds, this will force ansible to run only parts of the role relating to resetting credentials.
 Example:

-`ansible-playbook -v -i <path_to_your_inventory> reset_creds.yml  --tags creds`
+`ansible-playbook -v -i path_to_inventory reset_creds.yml  --tags creds`